microsoft/vscode-docs/docs/setup/enterprise.md

 1. When a user launches VS Code for the first time, all extensions in the `bootstrap\extensions` folder are installed silently in the background.

-Users can still uninstall extensions that were preinstalled on first launch.
+Users can still uninstall extensions that were preinstalled.
 Restarting VS Code after uninstalling an extension will not reinstall the extension.

-When VS Code updates to a new release, the `bootstrap\extensions` folder is not removed.
-If you want to update the list of extensions, you must manually remove the old VSIX files and add the new ones.

 ## Frequently asked questions